How (and Why) I Use Shamanic Medicine and Psychedelics to Prepare for My Own Death

 I can’t speak on behalf of other people, but this certainly resonates with me.

-Contemplating the process of dying and death is not some depressing, morbid concept, but an important reminder of the reality of existence.
+Contemplating the process of dying and death doesn’t have to be a depressing, morbid concept, but an important reminder of the reality of existence.

 Reflecting on my own impermanence allows me to put things into perspective.
 To acknowledge the fact that it may be my time to go, any time.
 It reminds me to not get caught up in the anxiety and stresses of the insignificant happenings of daily life.

-Contemplating the process of dying and death with a sense of humility and curiosity presents the option to travel deep down the rabbit hole, exploring the possibilities of what happens at this significant event.
+Contemplating the process of dying and death with a sense of humility and curiosity presents the option to travel deep down the rabbit hole, exploring the possibilities of what might happen at this significant event.

 Does one’s consciousness cease to exist when the lungs have stopped breathing and the heart has stopped beating?
 Or does one’s consciousness transcend our physical limitations, gifting unknown potentialities free from attachment to the material realm?

-It’s one of the great mysteries that humanity has contemplated for millennia.
+It’s one of the great mysteries that humanity has explored philosophically and spiritually for millennia.

 It is possible though, to get experiential insight into the detachment from our material realm, through the use of shamanic medicine and psychedelics...